arrow-kt/arrow-core/arrow-docs/docs/arrow/typeclasses/traverse/README.md

 The `Traverse` typeclass is allowing to commute types from `F<G<A>>` to `G<F<A>>` over sequential execution of code.
-Traversal over a structure with an effect.
+The main use of this is traversal over a structure with an effect.
 This doc focuses on the methods provided by the typeclass.

 ### Main Combinators